 Last update: Friday 4/10/15

 This article is a substantial revision of my first note about hackathons (November, 2014).
 The revision was triggered by (a) my increased awareness that employers are using hackathons as fertile on-site recruiting grounds for new employees, (b) my growing dissatisfaction as a remote "fan" of hackathons with the tweets of hackathon on-site observers, the selective summaries of hackathons subsequently produced by hackathon sponsors, and the limited effectiveness of Storify, Eventify, and other event curation tools, e.g, the DLL's Archives, and, finally (c) the creation of multiple live hackathon streaming channels on Twitch by Major League Hacking (@MLHacks).
+In other words, hackathons as currently organized are incredibly exciting events for participating hackathon teams, organizers, and sponsors ... but far less interesting to remote observers, e.g., prospective employers who can't send on-site recruitment teams to the hackathons, and educators who would like to gain insights as to how to improve the effectiveness of hackathons as learning experiences for students at their own colleges and universities

-• A Hackathon is not a traditional chess match
+- A Hackathon is not a traditional chess match.

 In a traditional chess match, observers only know which moves were made.
 They don't know the players' intentions.
 By contrast, the ideas in the heads of hackathon teams are at the core of a hackathon, and what viewers really want to watch is how hackathon teams transform their ideas into running code.

-• Getting inside their heads
+- Getting inside their heads

 Some (hopefully most) of a team's app development process will be captured by wire frames and other documentation ...
 But unlike chess moves, the frames don't speak for themselves.
 So remote observers also need a team's verbal and written explanations of frames and/or other design documents.